zxlml/zxlml.github.io/eng_page.md

 **IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 2025 [J]**

 - The proposed approach aims to extract the rich structural and behavioral features at the look-up-table (LUT) level to train an explainable graph neural network (GNN) model for classifying design nodes in FPGA netlists and identifying the Trojan-infected ones.
-The implementation codes can be found at: [https://github.com/zhangxuelincode/node_label](https://github.com/zhangxuelincode/node_label)
+The implementation codes can be found at: [Github Link](https://github.com/zhangxuelincode/node_label)
 </div>
 </div>